embeddedartistry/libc/README.md

 ### Building

-The library can be built by issuing the following command:
+If Make is installed, the library can be built by issuing the following command:

 ```
 make